dribnet/purvs/README.md

   * "triY2B" : third Y-coordinate of each triangle
   *	"triX2B" : third X-coordinate of each triangle

-  A Retro/Tricolore type color scheme, inspired by the 1970's olympic logo/colour palette.
+  A more somber blueish background, inspired by the Memphis Group